 If you want to secure your finances in your retirement years (The compulsory retirement age in the government is 65), starting a career in the government is a wise move.

-Government employees can be a member of both the GSIS and SSS to avail of their retirement programs.
-Private employees can join only in the SSS.
+Government employees can be a member of the GSIS and SSS to avail themselves of their retirement programs.
+Private employees can join only the SSS.

 The Philippine government offers various packages—including pensions, gratuity pay, and terminal leave benefits—for retirees to choose from based on their age and length of service: